 Annyeong yeorobun!!!
-So, we are officially kicking off our month long anti-Valentine celebration here in our blog… Just kidding!
-We are all about spreading love and good vibes, that’s why I have decided to give you an early Heart’s Day gift… a Grumpy Flashback feature of Moon Lovers: Scarlet Heart Ryeo!
+So, we are officially kicking off our month-long anti-Valentine celebration here in our blog… Just kidding!
+We are all about spreading love and good vibes, that’s why I have decided to give you an early Heart’s Day gift… a Flashback Sessions feature of Moon Lovers: Scarlet Heart Ryeo!
 It’s a perennial favorite of all of us suckers for melo-romance, and also a gateway drama for some millennial K-drama fans.
-Despite it’s notorious ending, Moon Lovers was a great fusion sageuk overall.
+Despite its notorious ending, Moon Lovers was a great fusion sageuk overall.
 So let’s begin!

 Yes, this line was what convinced me to watch this show… Kim Sung-kyun uttered this line in the pilot episode in the present timeline as an unnamed street dweller listening to Go Ha-jin (IU) while she ranted about her present struggles.
 I thought this was a fun drama because of its eye-candy ensemble cast, but I was completely wrong.
 Every letter of this show spelled misery.

 Moon Lovers: Scarlet Heart Ryeo was a K-drama based on the Chinese novel Bu Bu Jing Xin by Tong Hua that aired from August to November 2016 for 20 episodes.
 It was one of the best dramas of 2016 that was well received by international fans but only had an average rating performance in South Korea.
 I remembered choosing Moonlight Drawn by the Clouds over this, but decided to jump ship because of Lee Joon-gi.
 No ragrets!